holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/03_chatbot_policy/problem_set_intro.md

 1. Create a function that takes a list of numbers as an input and returns the sum of all the numbers in the list.
 Do **not** use any outside helper functions (e.g., `sum()`).
 Create at least three unit tests.
+2. Create a function that takes a list of numbers as an input and returns the largest number in the list.
+Do **not** use any outside helper functions (e.g., `max()`).
+Create at least three unit tests.
-2. Create a function that takes two lists of numbers of the same size as inputs and returns a single list with each of the numbers in the same indices added together.
+3. Create a function that takes two lists of numbers of the same size as inputs and returns a single list with each of the numbers in the same indices added together.
 For example `[1, 4], [3, 2] -> [4, 6]` Create at least three unit test.
-3. Create a function that takes a list of pairs as an input and returns a single list with each of the pairs added together.
+4. Create a function that takes a list of pairs as an input and returns a single list with each of the pairs added together.
 For example `[(1, 4), (3, 10)] -> [5, 13]`.
 Create at least three unit tests.